Melania Trump: Engagement and wedding

-Donald proposed to Melania on April 26, 2004, on her birthday as they were leaving to attend the Met Gala.
-He reasoned that he was more willing to wed as she had not insisted on marriage, and he felt she was an influence in the success he had seen over the previous years.
+Trump proposed to Knauss on April 26, 2004, on her birthday as they were leaving to attend the Met Gala.
+He reasoned that he was more willing to wed as she had not insisted on marriage, and he felt she had been an influence in his success over the previous years.
 She also signed his prenuptial agreement without issue.
-A few months before the wedding, Melania traveled to Paris with Anna Wintour and André Leon Talley to find a wedding dress, and Melania decided on a dress by John Galliano.
+A few months before the wedding, Knauss traveled to Paris with Anna Wintour and André Leon Talley to find a wedding dress, deciding on a dress by John Galliano.
 In the days leading up to the wedding, she appeared on the front cover of Vogue in her dress.

-Donald and Melania married on January 22, 2005, at the Bethesda-by-the-Sea church in Palm Beach, Florida.
-The ceremony was followed by a reception in the ballroom at Donald's Mar-a-Lago estate, which Melania planned with Preston Bailey.
+Trump and Knauss married on January 22, 2005, at the Bethesda-by-the-Sea church in Palm Beach, Florida.
+The ceremony was followed by a reception in the ballroom at Trump's Mar-a-Lago estate, which Knauss planned with Preston Bailey.
 Numerous celebrities were present, including musicians, athletes, media executives, and television personalities.
 She had one bridesmaid, her sister Ines, who had moved to New York so they could be closer together.
-Melania arranged all of the details of the wedding with her planner.
-She let Donald make decisions about the event, but she refused his suggestion that the wedding be broadcast on NBC.
+Knauss arranged all of the details of the wedding with her planner.
+She let Trump make decisions about the event, but she refused his suggestion that the wedding be broadcast on NBC.